ymppjp/ymppjpold.github.io/_pages/about.md

 ---

 I am Yin Minn Pa Pa, a security researcher.
 I don't have last name.
-"Yin Minn Pa Pa" is my first name.
+"Yin Minn Pa Pa" is my first name and it is my official name.

+However, my name is restrutured and spelled in differnt ways in many different places on Internet as most forms need both first and last name.
-I am also known as インミンパパ, インミン　パパ or イン ミン パ　パ in Japan.：）
+As far as I notice, my name is also spelled as follows in Japan.：）
+* Yinminpapa
+* Yinminnpapa
+* Yinmin Papa
+* Yinminn Papa
+* インミンパパ
+* インミン　パパ
+* イン ミン パ　パ

 You can find my research publications [here](https://ymppjp.github.io/publications).